-The next two fjords are actually branches of the much bigger Sognefjord, Norway’s largest fjord.
+The next two fjords are actually branches of much bigger fjords.
 Together they make up the West Norwegian fjords listed as a UNESCO World Heritage site.

 The Nærøyfjord is defined by its narrow sides.
 Thanks to its inclusion on the classic Norway in a Nutshell itinerary, the Nærøyfjord is one of Norway’s most well-known fjords.
 It’s easily accessible via the public ferry from Gudvangen to Flåm, which means a trip on the fjord can be combined with a memorable trip on the Flåm railway, and the Oslo to Bergen line.

 Kayaking along the Nærøyfjord is a popular recreational activity with equipment hire and guided tours available from the village of Flåm.

 A branch of the Storfjord and UNESCO-listed along with the Nærøyfjord, the Geirangerfjord is arguably Norway’s most famous fjord.

 Best seen from the car and passenger ferry that runs between the villages of Geiranger and Hellesylt, the fjord is known for its steep sides, ancient farmsteads and tumbling waterfalls.
 The Seven Sisters waterfall, which contains seven separate streams of water tumbling from a height of more than 800ft, is a must-see.

 The fjord is also a photographer’s dream thanks to several lookout points on the mountain roads nearby, and others that can be reached by hiking or cycling.